 - 1 cup roasted peanuts, roughly chopped

 To make the crust:

-Remove dough from the refrigerator.
+- Remove the dough from the refrigerator.
 If necessary, let it sit at room temperature for 10 to 15 minutes until slightly softened but still cold.

 To make the filling: